-Boarding the bus, we noticed that it wasn’t as glamourous as described in the brochure, there wasn’t any in seat entertainment and the meal was a cheese sandwich, biscuits and water, but we were happy to settle in and start the first leg of our journey.
+Boarding the bus, we noticed that it wasn’t as glamorous as described, there wasn’t any in seat entertainment and the meal was a cheese sandwich, biscuits and water, but we were happy to settle in and start the first leg of our journey.
 We found the seats to be comfortable, reclining for a decent night’s sleep and there was a lot of leg room for stretching out.

 We travelled through the night, driving through Chiang Mai’s busy streets, looking out the window I watched as the lights of the city receded into the distance as we entered the darkness of the open highway.